Steam

-Steam is a substance containing water in the gas phase, and sometimes also an aerosol of liquid water droplets, or air.
+Steam is water vapor, often mixed with air or an aerosol of liquid water droplets.
 This may occur due to evaporation or due to boiling, where heat is applied until water reaches the enthalpy of vaporization.
-Steam that is saturated or superheated is invisible; however, wet steam or water vapor, a visible mist or aerosol of water droplets, is often referred to as "steam".
+Superheated or saturated steam is invisible; however, wet steam, a visible mist or aerosol of water droplets, is often referred to as "steam".

-Water increases in volume by 1,700 times at standard temperature and pressure; this change in volume can be converted into mechanical work by steam engines such as reciprocating piston type engines and steam turbines, which are a sub-group of steam engines.
-Piston type steam engines played a central role in the Industrial Revolution and modern steam turbines are used to generate more than 80% of the world's electricity.
+When liquid water becomes steam, it increases in volume by 1,700 times at standard temperature and pressure; this change in volume can be converted into mechanical work by steam engines such as reciprocating piston type engines and steam turbines.
+Piston-type steam engines played a central role in the Industrial Revolution and steam-based generation produces 80 percent of the world's electricity.
 If liquid water comes in contact with a very hot surface or depressurizes quickly below its vapor pressure, it can create a steam explosion.

 Types of steam and conversions

-Steam is traditionally created by heating a boiler via burning coal and other fuels, but it is also possible to create steam with solar energy.
-Water vapor that includes water droplets is described as wet steam.
+Steam is traditionally created by heating a boiler by burning coal and other fuels, but it is also possible to create steam with solar energy.
+Water vapour that includes water droplets is described as "wet steam".
 As wet steam is heated further, the droplets evaporate, and at a high enough temperature (which depends on the pressure) all of the water evaporates and the system is in vapor–liquid equilibrium.
-When steam has reached this equilibrium point, it is referred to as saturated steam.
+When steam has reached this equilibrium point, it is referred to as "saturated steam".

 Superheated steam or live steam is steam at a temperature higher than its boiling point for the pressure, which only occurs when all liquid water has evaporated or has been removed from the system.